 Obtaining a LEED certification lets everyone know that a builder is committed to environmental sustainability.
-When a builder can show it is able to use resources properly and maximize energy efficiency it shows efforts are being made to reduce its carbon footprint.
+When a builder can show it is able to use resources properly and maximize energy efficiency, it shows efforts are being made to reduce its carbon footprint.
 This makes a positive impact on the community and promotes sustainability.
 Today, LEED certification is a motivator for customers who place growing importance on green builders and buildings.

 How LEED Certification Helps

 Companies invested in LEED certification processes benefit from the financial savings achieved.
-They put great thought into the entire construction process which saves costs on projects which can be passed on to their customers.
-It also puts the best possible use to all the materials used and reduces water consumption; all positives passed on to the consumer.
+They put great thought into the entire construction process, which saves costs on projects which can be passed on to their customers.
+It also puts the best possible use to all the materials used and reduces water consumption; all positives are passed on to the consumer.